Bozar/foldMarker/README.md

     vnoremap <silent> <a-=> :FoldMarker c<cr>
     vnoremap <silent> <a--> :FoldMarker d<cr>

-## 5. 待办事项
+## 5. TODO list

-### 5.1 移动新 fold area 的位置
+### 5.1 Do not move cursor line

-执行命令 `:FoldMarker l/a/b/s` 以后，光标会停留在新 fold area 的首行，然后执行命令 `normal!  zz`。
+After executing commands `:FoldMarker l/a/b/s`, the cursor will stay in the first line of new fold area, then execute this command, `normal! zz`.

-是否有必要把 cursor line 移动到屏幕中间？或许可以增加几个选项：
+I wonder if it is necessary to move cursor line to the middle of screen.
+I plan to add more options by providing a new global variable:

-*   不移动（除非 fold area 的首行或尾行超出屏幕边缘）
+*   Do not move cursor line(unless the first line or last line of new fold area is outside screen)
 *   `normal! zz`
 *   `normal! zt`
 *   `normal! zb`

-### 5.2 生成没有 fold level 的 fold marker
+### 5.2 Creat fold levels containing no fold markers

-新增几个命令，作用相当于：
+Add four new arguments, which work like:

     :FoldMarker l/a/b/s<cr>
     :FoldMarker d<cr>

-预留四个参数：`L/A/B/S`。
+Preserve four arguments: `L/A/B/S`.

-### 5.3 使用 Visual area 内的 fold level
+### 5.3 Use fold levels inside Visual area

-添加 fold level 时，从 Visual area 内的第一个 fold level 开始计数。
+When creating new fold levels, count fold levels from fold markers inside Visual area.

-示例（之前）：
+Example(before):

     1   Title {3
     2   SubTitle {2